-Jim has been helping thousands of people get rid of their frustrating pains.
-When people are at their wits end, his unique treatment is so successful that his abilities are being sought after from the general public to high profile athletes and entertainers world-wide.
+Jim has been helping thousands of people fix their chronically frustrating pains.
+When people are at their wits end, his unique treatment is so successful that his approach is being sought after from the general public to elite athletes, entrepreneurs & entertainers world-wide.

 Jim’s passion is using a holistic approach to healing the body.
-His treatment focuses on nerves and getting to the source of your pain.
-He also developed his Bostock Needle Technique which is what Jim is highly renown for.
+His treatment focuses on your nervous system and therefore getting to the source of your pain.
+Naming them ‘NerveLocks’ Jim has developed his own method called the Bostock Needle Technique which is what he is highly renown for.

-He is a former elite mix martial artist, has studied physiotherapy, post graduate in sports physiotherapy & exercise physiology.
-Alongside his university studies & professional practice, Jim also continues to progress his study & practice in an effective form of manual therapy called Strain Counter Strain from the Jones Institute in the United States + currently writing his book on the Bostock Needle Technique.
-He a speaker at numerous conferences & regularly lectures at the Qld Conservatorium of Music.
+He has a degree in Physiotherapy, a post graduate Masters in Sports & Musculoskeletal Physiotherapy & a degree in Exercise Physiology with Honours.
+Alongside his university studies & professional practice, Jim also continues to progress his study & practice in an effective form of manual therapy called Strain Counter Strain from the Jones Institute in the United States + currently writing his book on Nerve Locks & The Bostock Needle Technique.
+He a speaker at numerous conferences, events & podcasts.

-Jim loves spending his leisure holidaying, eating delicious food, competing in Tennis & spending time with his greatest loves – is his wife Peri & daughter Aria.
+Jim loves spending his leisure holidaying, eating delicious food, competing in Tennis & spending time with his greatest loves – family.

 2001 – Bachelor of Exercise Physiology at the University of Queensland